UGA Extension Office

 Does Richmond County 4-H have summer camp options?

 Absolutely!
 Richmond County 4-H offers several summer camp options for 4th through 12th graders.
-Check out our 4-H Summer Camps page for a complete listing and camp details.
+Check out our 4-H Summer Camps page for a complete listing of events and camp details.
 Contact uge3245f@uga.edu or 706-821-2350 to check availability.

 Does Richmond County Extension offer a Master Gardener class?